NativeScript/docs-v7/docs/sidekick/getting-started/build.md

 While you are waiting, you might want to inspect the log produced during build.
 To access it, click on the **Output** button located in the bottom right corner of the client.
 Under the **All** tab, you will see unfiltered information about the build, including  the build steps, warnings and errors.
 The **Errors** tab will show only errors that have caused the build to fail.

+For Local Build, when the build process is complete, you can install the `APK` manually or start the android emulator and verify if the Devices section displays your device and click on Run on Device.
+This will restart the build process and deploys the app to emulator device.
+The **Device Console** tab will show logs from the device.

-When the build process is complete, you will be presented with a QR code and a local path to the produced application package (`APK`).
+For Cloud Build, when the build process is complete, you will be presented with a QR code and a local path to the produced application package (`APK`).
 You can install the `APK` manually or use an Android device with installed barcode scanner app to scan the QR code.
 This will download your app directly on the device.

 ## 2.3: Build for iOS